YingyiLiu/HAMS/README.md

 HAMS is free software: you can redistribute it and/or modify it under the terms of the Apache License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.\

 HAMS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for details.
-You should have received a copy of the GNU General Public License along with BEMRosetta.
-If not, see http://www.gnu.org/licenses/.<br/>
+See the Apache License for details.
+You should have received a copy of the Apache License along with HAMS.
+If not, see http://www.apache.org/licenses/LICENSE-2.0 <br/>